eole-io/sandstone/README.md

 You can **optionally** use Sandstone's OAuth2 for Websocket authentication.

+Sandstone provides a simple way to handle OAuth tokens (storing as files), and a basic JSON controller to get new access tokens (from password or refresh tokens).

 It needs the firewall name and the user provider you use to secure your api, an array of OAuth client, an OAuth scope, and a folder to store tokens.